Secretariat support for Bangladesh

 The Secretariat helped Bangladesh improve investment in its economy.
 This included encouraging citizens who now live overseas to invest money in the country.

 Bangladesh is a member of the Commonwealth Clean Ocean Alliance, Ocean and Climate Change, Mangrove Ecosystems and Livelihoods, Sustainable Aquaculture and Sustainable Blue Economy Action Groups.

 Bangladesh is a member of the Digital and Regulatory Connectivity clusters of the Commonwealth Connectivity Agenda.
 The Connectivity Agenda is a platform for countries to exchange best practices and experiences to trade and investment and undertake domestic reform.

-Muhammad Yunus, Founder of the Grameen Bank in Bangladesh, delivered the 6th Annual Commonwealth Lecture, on ‘Halving Poverty by 2015’, in 2003; he was awarded the Nobel Peace Prize in 2006, jointly with the Bank.
+Muhammad Yunus, Founder of the Grameen Bank in Bangladesh, delivered the 6th Annual Commonwealth Lecture, on ‘Halving Poverty by 2015’, in 2003.